maxmanders/maxmanders.co.uk/_posts/2016-01-12-my-puppet-vimrc.markdown

 of identifiers in code, and the files where those identifiers are defined.
 With a proper tags file, I can use `Ctrl+]` on an identifier, and Vim will open up the current buffer with the file and location where that identifier is defined.
 The problem is, for top-scoped puppet identifiers, the identifier doesn't map to a file location directly, because of the leading '::'.
-The key binding defined on line 10 (courtesy of Marius Gedminas, [@mgedmin](https://twitter.com/mgedmin)) remaps the default tag movement key, to first strip any leading
+The key binding defined on lines 10 and 11 (courtesy of Marius Gedminas, [@mgedmin](https://twitter.com/mgedmin)) remaps the default tag movement key, to first strip any leading
 '::' from the identifier under my cursor, before trying to locate and move to the corresponding definition.
+Line 10 follows the tag in the current buffer, and line 11 opens the tag in a new tab.

-Line 11 disables active [Syntastic](https://github.com/scrooloose/syntastic) syntax checking.
+Line 12 disables active [Syntastic](https://github.com/scrooloose/syntastic) syntax checking.
 Puppet syntax checking can be done by shelling out to the Puppet parser, but that's quite an expensive operation.
 I prefer to just do an explicit syntax check before I commit changes to Git.
 If anybody knows of a non-expensive way to leave active syntax checking turned on without causing Vim to run like a snail, let me know!

-Line 12 onwards makes sure that when [Tagbar](https://majutsushi.github.io/tagbar/) is toggled, I can see, and navigate using any tags available for the Puppet file I'm editing.
+Line 13 onwards makes sure that when [Tagbar](https://majutsushi.github.io/tagbar/) is toggled, I can see, and navigate using any tags available for the Puppet file I'm editing.